-For the offence of
+For the offence of we order that you pay £ compensation for the [injury][damage][loss] caused to

 Our reasons are

+Fine

-Fine For the offence of we are fining you £ [Repeat as necessary.]
+For the offence of we are fining you £ [Repeat as necessary.]

 [If applicable.]
 We have reduced your sentence because you pleaded guilty.
 If you had not, it would have been

 Our reasons are

 Ancillary orders

+Surcharge

-Surcharge You must pay a surcharge of £ This money is used to fund victim services.
+You must pay a surcharge of £ This money is used to fund victim services.

+Costs

-Costs You must pay £ towards the cost of the prosecution.
+You must nay f towards the cost of the prosecution

 [If applicable consider disqualification]